 - Q. Name the four main parts of a computer.

-- Q. What is the use of Monitor / Mouse / keyboard /CPU?
+- Q. Discuss in brief the use of monitor, mouse, keyboard and CPU.

 - Q. What does CPU stand for?

 - O. What is the other name of a monitor?

 - Q. Expand VDU.

 - O. Where is CPU fixed?

-- Q. Name some other parts of a computer
+- Q. Name some other parts of a computer.

 - Q. What is the difference between speakers and headphones if both are used to hear sounds?

-- Q. Give two examples of input / output / storage devices.
+- Q. Give two examples of input, output and storage devices.

-- Q. Name two storage devices.
+- O. What is a scanner?

-After explaining the chapter, let the students do the course book exercises given on Pages 27, 28 and 29 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 29 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 27, 28 and 29 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 29 of the main course book to imbibe problem solving and logical reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on Page 30 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on page 30 of the main course book will enhance the ability of the students and serve an art integration, creativity & innovativeness and digital literacy activity.